Professor Perjés Géza was comparing the ancient Romans’ Limes and the chain of castles on the Hungarian Frontier…

 Besides, the Roman Limes was a structure built of continuous walls and trenches with ditches and watchtowers while the castles and the watchtowers of the Borderland were not connected like this.”

 How could the defense be effective enough for so many years?
 The system was built at the beginning of the 15th century and we know how successful it was if we take a look at the Siege of Nándorfehérvár (Belgrade) in 1456 when the assault of the sultan who had taken Constantinapolis was repelled.
 After the collapse of the first Borderland system in the south after 1522, and in earnest, after 1541, the chain of „frontier houses” (forts) has been working very successfully until 1699.

 Why were they better than the structures of the ancient Limes which had been guarded by more numerous and more experienced Roman troops?
 There was a saying among the warriors of the Valiant Order, the defenders of the Borderland: „A castle can be defended only in the field.”

 According to Perjés Géza, the Ottoman attackers have always been in a better position as they could concentrate a great number of soldiers at any point in the defense line.
 At the same time, the defenders were always scattered in several castles and as a result of this, they were weaker.
 He says that constant defensive warfare is doomed and it can be only successful if the defenders keep attacking the enemy.
-(Please note, that I am using the Eastern name order for Hungarians where family names come first.)
+(Please note, that I am using the Oriental name order for Hungarians where family names come first.)

 In the Hungarian and Croatian Borderland castles, the rate of cavalry and infantry was 1:1 because speed and mobility were the most important elements of their tactics, not to mention their very high quality of martial art with their weapons.